xabbu42/Master/arbeit.md

 \Begin{proof}
-As constructed in the main proof, the new deduction $d'$ only uses subformulas of $d$ and does not introduce any new terms.
+As constructed in the main proof, the new deduction $d'$ only uses subformulas from $d$ and does not introduce any new terms.
 \End{proof}

 \Begin{theorem}[Lifting Lemma] \label{lift}